jvlch/global-configs/README.md

 # global-configs

-A personal repo for tmux, alacritty, bash, and vim/nvim configuration files
+A personal repo for tmux, alacritty, bash, or/and vim/nvim configuration files